Best daily deals

 By

-While AirTags are built to be convenient for tracking, it’s deliberately tough to perform a factory reset.
-For that reason, if you’re giving one away or just trying to troubleshoot, it’s usually best to just unpair it from your Apple ID while you still have the AirTag handy.
-We’ll show you how to both unpair and reset in this guide.
+While AirTags are built to be convenient for pairing and tracking, it’s deliberately tough to perform a factory reset on one — you wouldn’t want a thief to be able to do it in seconds, after all.
+For that reason, if you’re giving an AirTag away or just trying to troubleshoot, it’s usually best to just unpair it from your Apple ID while you still have it handy.
+In this guide, we’ll show you how to both unpair and reset.

 QUICK ANSWER